ribice/dt/README.md

 ## Why dt?

-Go's standard library contains single date package - `time`.
+Go's standard library contains a single date package - `time`.
 The type provided by it, `Time`, contains date, time and location information.

 More often than not we don't location info, or we need to represent date/time only.